maniissuriya/spring-boot-maven-jib-example/README.md

 ```
 Hello world
 ```

+As it is written now, it will run on a Raspberry Pi 3.
+For other systems you may need to adapt the base docker image in [pom.xml](pom.xml).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.